androiddevnotesforks/resources-of-learning/domains/programming-language-resources.md

 - Advanced Kotlin (Kotlin for Developers) by Marcin Moskala
 - Effective Kotlin: Best Practices (Kotlin for Developers) by Marcin Moskala

-Kotlin for Android

-- Kotlin for Android Developers by Antonio Leiva

 Directions

 >Kotlin is a modern, concise, and expressive programming language developed by JetBrains.
 It's best known for its first-class support for Android development, but it's also used in backend services, cross-platform mobile apps, and modern JVM-based applications.